diogoveirospro/lei-24-s2-1dg-g072/docs/sprintB/us014/01.requirements-engineering/Readme.md

-# US005 - Generate a Team Proposal
+# US014 - Run tests for the inputs of variable size

 ## 1. Requirements Engineering